isaomatsunami/making-3d-map/README.md

 	Band 1 Block=720x5 Type=Int16, ColorInterp=Gray
 ```

 Do you notice that clipped area is a little different from intention?
-Clipped data is bigger than instructed.
+Clipped data can be bigger than instructed.

 Metadata:AREA_OR_POINT=Area means height data is representative height of each cell(that is pixel) in the grid.
 But I use this as point data so as to simplify mesh construction.